-In general, the algorithm weights the information to come up with a score as follows:
+In general, the algorithm weighs the information to produce a score as follows:

-The good news is that a low Credit Score doesn’t mean the borrower’s application is doomed.
-As a Private Lender, we look beyond the Credit Score and look at the payment history for each credit line.
-Good explanations for payment histories are more important than Credit Scores alone.
+Thankfully, as a private lender, we look beyond the credit score and directly examine the payment history for each credit line.
+Good and reasonable explanations for payment histories are more important than a credit score alone.

-If your borrower’s Credit Score is less than expected, the underwriters at Kokanee Mortgage can often provide common sense solutions to still get the deal done.
+If your borrower’s credit score is lower than expected, the underwriters at Kokanee Mortgage can provide common sense solutions to help get the job done.